 Accessible: Yes.

-I recommend this city tour of Gdansk as you get to see all the city’s highlights in 2 hours, including the entrance to Gdansk’s famous Amber Altar.
+I recommend this 2-hour city tour of Gdansk.
+You will see many city highlights, including the entrance to Gdansk’s famous Amber Altar.

-On a city tour, you’ll visit the city’s most iconic landmarks and attractions, including the historic Royal Way, the beautiful Neptune Fountain, and the towering St. Mary’s Basilica.
+On a city tour, you’ll visit the city’s most iconic landmarks and attractions, including the historic Royal Way, Neptune Fountain, and St Mary’s Basilica.

-We’re here to help you experience the best of winter in Poland in 2023.
-Plan your trip with our Poland Christmas market guide.
+We’re here to help you experience the best of winter in Poland in 2024.
+Plan your trip with our Polish Christmas Markets List.
 Discover where to go, things to do and the best ways to experience Polish food, history and culture.

 Gdansk at Christmas

-Lights and decorations are in abundance around Long Market, including a Christmas tree and giant baubles.
+Lights and decorations are abundant around Long Market, including a tree and giant baubles.

-The Angels’ Mill is featured in the centre of the Christmas Fair, a windmill topped with figures of saints and angels.
+The centre of the Christmas Fair features the Angels’ Mill, a windmill topped with figures of saints and angels.

-At Gdansk’s old town Christmas market, you can expect to see a Venetian carousel, an ice skating rink, Christmas trees from around the world, handmade Christmas ornaments, toys, scarves, candles and festive gourmet food.
+At Gdansk’s old town market, you can expect to see a Venetian carousel, an ice skating rink, decorated trees from around the world, handmade ornaments, toys, scarves, candles and festive gourmet food.

-Gourmet specialties include Polish festive cakes, pretzels, chocolate-covered fruit, chocolate ‘tools’, roasted nuts, smoked cheese, grilled sausages, hot chocolate and spiced mulled wine.
+Gourmet specialties include Polish festive cakes, pretzels, chocolate-covered fruit, chocolate ‘tools’ roasted nuts, smoked cheese, grilled sausages, hot chocolate and hot mulled wine.

-Amber Jewellery: Gdansk is famously associated with amber, known as the “Gold of the North.”
-At the Christmas market, vendors sell beautifully crafted amber jewellery such as necklaces, earrings, and rings.
-These pieces are not only aesthetically pleasing but are also believed by many to possess healing properties.
+- Amber Jewellery: Gdansk is famously associated with amber, known as the “Gold of the North”.
+Vendors sell beautifully crafted amber jewellery such as necklaces, earrings, and rings.
+These pieces are not only aesthetically pleasing but are also believed by some to possess healing properties.

-Traditional Polish Pottery: Known for its vibrant patterns and robust quality, traditional Polish pottery is a common find at Gdansk’s Christmas market.
-The pottery includes mugs, bowls, and plates, all featuring the distinctive blue and white designs that reflect the region’s rich artistic heritage.
+- Polish Pottery: The pottery includes mugs, bowls, and plates, all featuring distinctive blue and white designs that reflect the region’s artistic heritage.

-Baltic Textiles: The Baltic region has a strong tradition of textile production, and you can find a wide array of Baltic textiles in the Gdansk market.
-From warm scarves and shawls to delicate linens, these textiles represent both quality and cultural heritage.
+- Baltic Textiles: The Baltic region has a strong tradition of textile production, and you can find a wide variety of Baltic items, from scarves and shawls to linens.

-Baltic Herbal Products: In line with the Baltic tradition of using herbs for wellness, vendors in Gdansk’s Christmas market sell herbal teas, essential oils, and balms made from locally sourced herbs.
-These products often come in beautifully crafted containers and reflect a holistic approach to health that’s rooted in the regional culture.
+- Baltic Herbal Products: In line with the Baltic tradition of using herbs for wellness, you can find herbal teas, essential oils, and balms made from locally sourced herbs.

-Tourism in Gdansk revolves around the waterfront and port area and all the narrow streets and squares of the old town.
+Sights in Gdansk revolve around the waterfront and port area and all the narrow streets and squares of the old town.

 The historic precinct is compact and bustling with jewellery shops selling local amber, designer homeware stores, delicious bakeries, seafood restaurants, and museums.